Skip to content

 Your organisation’s reputation suffers.

-Money spent on repair and recovery is now not available for other planned projects and operations
+Money spent on repair and recovery is now not available for other planned projects and operations.

 Previous work is lost in corrupted files.